p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

    ![](Images/mjv2-38.png)

-9. On the Address pane of the checkout page, fill the following details and then click on **Continue to Delivery Method**:
+9. On the Address pane of the checkout page, fill in the following details and then click on **Continue to Delivery Method**:

     - **Firstname:** odl